All about court orders

 - whenever both spouses agree to an order (called a consent order), or

-- when the spouses apply for an uncontested divorce.
+- when the spouses apply for an undefended divorce.

 Here are a few things that might happen before a judge makes a final order.
 All of these are aimed to help you resolve as much of your case as possible without a formal court hearing:

 - Making sure you've provided all the right information: The law requires you and your spouse to provide each other with "full and true information" so you can resolve your family law dispute.
 This rule applies whether you're going to court or not.
 If you are going to court, the court rules set out what specific information you must provide beforehand.
 Before a trial, a judge or master will usually make sure all the necessary information has been shared.
 If you refuse to provide this information, you may be penalized.
 And if, after an order is made, it's discovered that you didn't share all the necessary information, the order can be overturned.

 - A meeting with a child support officer: The court might send you to see a child support officer (or you can choose to see one yourself) to help you figure out how much child support should be paid in your case.